zammad/zammad-admin-documentation/manage/roles/index.rst

    agent-permissions
    user-preferences-permissions

-Broadly speaking, there are four types of permissions:
+Broadly speaking, there are four types of permission groups.
+Click on each to go to the detailed list of granular permissions.
+You can either select the whole permission group (e.g. ``admin``) or a subset of it (e.g. ``admin.text_module``).

 :doc:`🛡️ Admin <admin-permissions>`
    for access to each page of the Admin Panel